|

 The hepatocytes

-of patients with cholesterol gallstones are deficient in
+of patients with cholesterol gallstones are deficient in cholesterol

-7alpha-hydroxylase, the enzyme involved in the rate-limiting step
+7 alpha-hydroxylase, the enzyme involved in the rate-limiting step

 by which bile salts are formed from cholesterol.